 What type of transport will I be using?

 The arrival and departure airport in Nepal is Tribhuvan International Airport (KTM).
 You are responsible for booking these flights.
 During the trip, airport transfers are included.
-Internal travel throughout the trip will consist of a range of transport types, including public and private buses, jeeps, boats, and taxis.
+Internal travel throughout the trip will consist of a range of transport types, including private buses, jeeps, boats, and taxis.
 Please give us a call for more information on individual journey details.

 Where will I be staying?